 In 1974, he joined Williams and Connolly, the law firm founded by his mentor, friend, legendary sportsman, and trial attorney Edward Bennett Williams.
 He became a partner in 1978 and specialized in sports law and litigation.
 He was general counsel to the Washington Redskins, of which Williams was president and part owner, and was a member of their Board of Directors from 1979 to 1985.
 When EBW bought the Orioles on August 2, 1979, Lucchino entered baseball and became the club's vice president/general counsel.
 EBW named him president in May 1988, to rebuild the club's baseball and business operations.
 Lucchino was President (and co-owner) of the Orioles from 1989 until the club was sold at the end of the 1993 season.
 In December, 1994, he partnered with John Moores to purchase the San Diego Padres, for whom he served as President/CEO through 2001.

-The avid sportsman has the unique distinction of earning World Series rings (Orioles, '83; Red Sox, '04, '07, '13), a Super Bowl ring (Redskins, '83), and a Final Four watch (Princeton, '65).
+The avid sportsman has the unique distinction of earning World Series rings (Orioles, '83; Red Sox, '04, '07, '13, '18), a Super Bowl ring (Redskins, '83), and a Final Four watch (Princeton, '65).
 Lucchino has been active in numerous civic and charitable efforts, particularly in the research and treatment of cancer.
-He is a board member and served as the co-chair of the Dana-Farber Cancer Institute's $1 billion "Mission Possible" Capital Campaign, which reached its goal in 2009, and is on the board of Special Olympics International.
+He is a board member and served as the co-chair of the Dana-Farber Cancer Institute's $1 billion "Mission Possible" Capital Campaign, which reached its goal in 2009, and he is also chairman of the Trustee Philanthropy Committee at DFCI.